Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Introduction

-There are scant few galaxies in which both processes have been observed. \cite{serra_meerkat_2024}, investigating the HI distribution of NGC\,1427A ($\zspec=0.007$), conclude that its properties cannot be explained by RPS alone, and are suggestive of a previous high-speed merger.
-Similarly, using the Multi-Unit Spectroscopic Explorer (MUSE), \cite{fritz_gasp_2017} detail the jellyfish galaxy JO36 ($\zspec=0.041$), which appears to have been partially stripped by interactions with the ICM, before a gravitational interaction distorted the remaining gas and stellar disc.
+The identification of both gravitational and hydrodynamical processes processes in galaxies is not trivial, and typically requires deep observations across a wide range of the electromagnetic spectrum.
+Examples have been found in the majority of local clusters where \ion{H}{I} or CO diagnostics can be utilised in addition to optical data, including Virgo \citep{vollmer_ngc_2003,vollmer_new_2005,boselli_virgo_2018}, and Leo \citep{gavazzi_75_2001,scott_two_2012,fossati_muse_2019}.
+More recently, \cite{serra_meerkat_2024}, investigating the \ion{H}{I} distribution of NGC\,1427A ($\zspec=0.007$) in the Fornax cluster, have concluded that its properties cannot be explained by RPS alone, and are suggestive of a previous high-speed merger.
+In the optical regime, using the Multi-Unit Spectroscopic Explorer (MUSE), \cite{fritz_gasp_2017} detail the jellyfish galaxy JO36 ($\zspec=0.041$), which appears to have been partially stripped by interactions with the ICM before a gravitational interaction distorted the remaining gas and stellar disc.
 Looking at non-cluster environments, \cite{vulcani_gasp_2021} find only a single galaxy in which multiple processes can be identified using MUSE, from a sample of 27 asymmetric field galaxies.
-The interaction between these gravitational and hydrodynamical processes is thus almost completely unexplored, particularly at earlier epochs.
-We aim to demonstrate that by using multi-band photometry to derive spatially-resolved star formation histories, it is possible to isolate both the location and duration of these processes.
+The interaction between these gravitational and hydrodynamical processes is much less explored at earlier epochs, where the difficulties in identifying both processes increase (see \citealt{cortese_strong_2007} for an example at $z\sim0.2$, where the tidal interaction is ascribed to the cluster potential rather than another galaxy).
+We aim to demonstrate that by using only multi-band photometry to derive spatially resolved star formation histories (SFHs), it is possible to isolate both the location and duration of these processes beyond the Local Universe.